transylvaniasprint/transylvaniasprint.org/website/content/_index.md

 The location for the sprint is a [guest house](https://maps.app.goo.gl/wgS4KTsY386hE1H9A) in Adrianu Mare, in the countryside near the city of [Târgu Mureș](https://en.wikipedia.org/wiki/Targu_Mures) in [Tranylvania](https://en.wikipedia.org/wiki/Transylvania), Romania.

-Accomodation is included and will be provided in shared rooms with 2-3 beds.
+Accommodation is included and will be provided in shared rooms with 2-3 beds.
 Our hosts will provide three delicious vegetarian meals per day.
 Other dietary restrictions can be accommodated, just let us know in advance.
 Water, tea, coffee, and some drinks are included, with more available for purchase.

 Guest rooms may be available for rent in nearby people's homes, on request.
 For more food and drink, there are supermarkets and a restaurants (some with delivery to the venue) in the nearby town [Miercurea Nirajului](https://maps.app.goo.gl/hDiKvfMnFHAbFXj47).

 ## Travel

-You MUST let us know when you're arriving and departing so we can arrange appropriate transport.
+Let us know when you're arriving and departing so we can arrange appropriate transport.

 Unless you're driving, the best option is to come to the nearest city, Târgu Mureș.
 We will arrange transport via car or charter bus from Târgu Mureș to the venue on the day before the sprint starts (2025-10-05) and back on the day after the sprint ends (2025-10-12).